awsdocs/aws-cloudformation-user-guide/doc_source/cfn-console-delete-stack.md

 **Note**
 After stack deletion has begun, you cannot abort it\.
 The stack proceeds to the **DELETE\_IN\_PROGRESS** state\.

    After the stack deletion is complete, the stack will be in the **DELETE\_COMPLETE** state\.
 Stacks in the **DELETE\_COMPLETE** state are not displayed in the AWS CloudFormation console by default\.
-To display deleted stacks, you must change the stack view filter as described in [Viewing Deleted Stacks on the AWS CloudFormation ConsoleViewing Deleted Stacks](cfn-console-view-deleted-stacks.md)\.
+To display deleted stacks, you must change the stack view filter as described in [Viewing deleted stacks on the AWS CloudFormation consoleViewing deleted stacks](cfn-console-view-deleted-stacks.md)\.

    If the delete failed, the stack will be in the **DELETE\_FAILED** state\.
-For solutions, see the [Delete Stack Fails](troubleshooting.md#troubleshooting-errors-delete-stack-fails) troubleshooting topic\.
+For solutions, see the [Delete stack fails](troubleshooting.md#troubleshooting-errors-delete-stack-fails) troubleshooting topic\.

-For information on protecting stacks from being accidentally deleted see [Protecting a Stack From Being Deleted](using-cfn-protect-stacks.md)\.
+For information on protecting stacks from being accidentally deleted see [Protecting a stack from being deleted](using-cfn-protect-stacks.md)\.